panga-invocation-pod/panga-concepts/participating_in_panga/workshop_slides.md

 Recharging at a cosy hopeunk 'Campfire' <!-- see next slide-->

 <!--
-For now, our goal with Panga has been focused on curating, developing, and maintaing a set of technical and conceptual tools to support small groups experiment with collectivising basic needs.
+One of our goals with Panga is to curate, develop, and maintain a set of technical and conceptual tools that reduce the barriers to forming multiple overlapping experiments in collective practices.

 We hope those small groups experimenting with collectivising basic needs that choose to use these tools will adapt them for their localised contexts and, in doing so, contribute to improving and expanding this set of resources.

 We also invite more direct participation in curating and maintating these resources for those interested in helping us steward future iterations of Panga.

-At the other end of the participation scale we're also interested in hosting a 'Campfire' conversation space for those seeking an avenue for recharging through explorations and celebrations of potential hopepunk futures - see next slide.
+At the other end of the participation scale we're also we are invoking a metaphorical Campfire to gather around and immerse in hopepunk conversations about potential better futures - see next slide.

 -->